T20 Blast returns after Hundred hiatus

 On the same stage where English cricket's first domestic trophy of 2021 was handed out to Glamorgan last Thursday, T20 holders Notts continue their quest for a third triumph in five seasons at home to fellow two-time winners Hampshire.

-Hampshire beat Notts at the quarter-final stage both in 2012, the year they won the T20 for the second time, and 2014 - on each occasion at Trent Bridge.
+The Hawks beat Notts at the quarter-final stage both in 2012, the year they won the T20 for the second time, and 2014, at Trent Bridge.

 But when they met at the semi-final stage at Edgbaston in 2017, Notts won en route to lifting the trophy for the first time.

-Hampshire skipper Vince - the only man in world cricket with a T20 Blast, Big Bash and Hundred winner's medal in his possession - hit 365 in 10 group games prior to his departure on Brave duty, but his Hawks team-mate Joe Weatherley (333 in 11) is not far behind him.
+Hampshire skipper Vince - the only man in world cricket with a T20 Blast, Big Bash and Hundred winner's medal - hit 365 in 10 group games, while team-mate Joe Weatherley notched 333 in 11.

-Notts, who won their group comfortably, losing just two of their 14 group games, can welcome back twice T20 victors Alex Hales, Joe Clarke and Samit Patel from The Hundred.
-They rejoin the Outlaws' other likely matchwinners, skipper Steven Mullaney, Ben Duckett, also twice a winner with both Northants and Notts, and Peter Trego, three times a finalist but not a winner until last year with Notts at 39 - and now, at 40, seeking back-to-back winner's medals.
+Notts won their group comfortably, losing just two of their 14 matches.
+Alex Hales, Joe Clarke and Samit Patel return to join Outlaws' other likely matchwinners - skipper Steven Mullaney, Ben Duckett and Peter Trego, now seeking back-to-back winner's medals aged 40.

-Hampshire, by contrast, scraped through in fourth as they came from nowhere to win their final five matches.
-But all that form is now more than a month old and counts for nothing.
+Hampshire, in contrast, scraped through in fourth place by winning their final five matches.
+But that form is now more than a month old.

 Somerset v Lancashire Lightning